 Today’s itinerary has a focus on organizations that are working to create a bright future for the next generation.
 The Duke and Duchess of Cambridge spent the day in Ballymena, meeting with organisations that are working to create a bright future for the next generation.

 They met with the Chief Constable of Police, police officers & staff at Hillsborough Castle where they discussed the challenging roles they undertake.
-Following the meeting with the royal couple the Chief of the police said, “Police officers apppreciated the Duke & Duchess of Cambridge taking time out today to listen to the challenges they face“.
+Following the meeting with the royal couple, the Chief of the police said, “Police officers appreciated the Duke & Duchess of Cambridge taking time out today to listen to the challenges they face“.